 - Industrial activities

-The Unified Government of Wyandotte County and Kansas City, Kansas is required to obtain an NPDES permit before discharging stormwater to local waterways.
+The Unified Government of Wyandotte County and Kansas City, Kansas, must obtain an NPDES permit before discharging stormwater to local waterways.
 The MS4 permit requires the Unified Government to report the status of compliance with permit conditions, assess the appropriateness of UG’s best management practices, and explain progress toward achieving measurable goals for each of the six minimum control measures.
 Our MS4 permit is regulated by the Kansas Department of Health and Environment (KDHE).
-Additionally, we have a Stormwater Management Plan (SMP) that is regulated by the EPA and KDHE.
-The SMP includes items such as public outreach, construction site runoff control, industrial activity management, and a wet weather monitoring program.
+Additionally, we have a Stormwater Management Plan (SMP) regulated by the EPA and KDHE.
+The SMP includes public outreach, construction site runoff control, industrial activity management, and a wet weather monitoring program.

 Learn More About Stormwater